refeStack/refe/README.md

 # refe
 ![](https://raw.githubusercontent.com/refeStack/refe/master/img/refe-wide.png)

-### 📚 JavaScript and Markdown Serverless Microarchitecture
+### 📚 JavaScript and Markdown Server-less Microservice

 # What Does ReFE Do?